MarkBind/markbind/docs/userGuide/cliCommands.md

 **Format**: `markbind deploy`

+**Description**: Deploy the site to the repo's Github pages.

-**Description**: Deploys the site to the repo's Github pages by pushing everything in the generated site (default dir: `_site`) to the `gh-pages` branch of the current git working directory's remote repo.
+Deploys the site to the repo's Github pages by pushing everything in the generated site (default dir: `_site`) to the `gh-pages` branch of the current git working directory's remote repo.

 %%{{ icon_info }} Related: [User Guide: Deploying the Website]({{ baseUrl }}/userGuide/deployingTheSite.html).%%